BioPsyk/PAFGLS/PAFGRS-master/README.md

 The vignette in the format .html, .R and .RMD can now be found in the `doc` folder.

 ## Containers
-For the ability to run PAFGRS in places where new installations are not possible we provide a container image using docker and singularity.
+For the ability to run PAFGLS in places where new installations are not possible we provide a container image using docker and singularity.
 First use Docker to build a docker image on a machine where you have root access.
 Then use singularit to convert the docker image to a singularity image, which is a file that easily can be moved and copied.

 ### Singularity at HPC:s
 Sometimes it is already installed and you do not need to install it, and sometimes you are only allowed to run singularities in interactive jobs or batch jobs.
 And sometimes you need to load a module, see example below: